anitacheung83/System-Design-Interview/Consistent Hashing.md

 Here is what I learned about **System Design Interview: Consistent Hashing**.

-Working in a start up community: One Eleven has allowed me to talk to startup founders.
-Spending time with startup founders has shown me how critical scalability really is.
+Working in a start up community: One Eleven has allowed me to talk to startup founders, where I realized how critical scalability really is.
 That push me to pick up the _System Design Interview_ book.

 However, reading alone is never enough.
 Once you actually start implement these concepts, you start to see the gaps between yourself and the distributed system.
 Such as which algorithms to choose and why.

-# Consistent Hashing
+## What is Consistent Hashing?
 As data grows, a single server is never enough.
 To handle scale, we often need dozens or even hundreds of servers to store key-value pairs.
 That means we need a way to distribute data across multiple servers efficiently.